 It can seem silly to visit a doctor for itching, but if the condition persists for weeks or is extraordinarily uncomfortable, it is time to check in with a health care professional.
 In extreme cases, pruritis is only treated with the help of a doctor or dermatologist.
 In the appointment, your dermatologist may extract a tissue sample, which consists of scraping any rash for further testing.
 This is not painful or invasive, and it can help you get the answers for the causes of your pruritus.

 If you’re looking for a dermatologist in southern Illinois, our Mt.
 Vernon office is a great place to start.
 Our doctors are familiar with environmental factors that may exacerbate pruritus, which can lead to a faster diagnosis and treatment.
-Contact us to schedule a consultation today.
+Contact us to schedule a consultation with one of our medical dermatologists today.